hclcnx/connections-msp/README.md

 - Extension and customization [migration process](doc) documentation.

-- Catalog app [extensions](appcatalog-v3) for use with Connections MT.
+- Catalog app [extensions](appcatalog-v3) for use with Connections MSP environments.

 - [Examples](customizations) for extending the UI using Customizer.